ileni17/word_popularity_app/README.md

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/)
 2. [Install Docker Desktop](https://www.docker.com/products/docker-desktop/) to easily access docker images
-3. Clone project to your local machine and run `docker compose up` (the logs will be displayed in the current shell) in the root folder
+3. Clone project to your local machine and run `docker compose up -d` (the logs will be displayed in the current shell) in the root folder

 ## Basic guidelines